-As the CXO or customer experience executive in your organization, you are essentially the “change agent”.
+As the CXO or customer experience executive in your organisation, you are essentially the “change agent”.
 Ultimately your job is to drive change within the company i.e. culture change, customer experience change, and more.

-Regardless if you’re new to the role and the organization or simply new to the role, you’re going to encounter challenges along the way.
+Regardless if you’re new to the role and the organisation or simply new to the role, you’re going to encounter challenges along the way.
 The key is how you overcome these hurdles when they come along.

-Our new eBook "The Rise of the Customer Experience Executive", authored by CX expert, Annette Franz, features exclusive interviews with 5 Chief Customer Officers across the globe.
+Our new eBook "The Rise of the Customer Experience Executive", authored by CX expert, Annette Franz, features exclusive interviews with five Chief Customer Officers across the globe.
 Here are some examples of what these individuals have had to face, and how they dealt with each situation.

 Having to align customer priorities

 Christine Corbett is the Chief Customer Officer at Australia Post, the country’s national postal service with a retail network of over 4,400 stores.